 - Online registration of their doctoral proposal at docdaten.fau.de

-- Printed and signed enrolment application from online application via www.campo.fau.de (deadline 30 April 2020 for the summer semester 2020).
+- Printed and signed enrolment application from online application via www.campo.fau.de (deadline 31 October 2021 for the winter semester 2021/2022).

 - ID card or passport